scalapy/scalapy/docs/getting-started.md

 val listLength = listLengthPython.as[Int]
 ```
 ## Execution
-ScalaPy uses by default python3, python3.7, python3.7m.
-If you use an other version of python, you should define the variable `SCALAPY_PYTHON_LIBRARY`
+ScalaPy officially supports Python 3.{7, 8, 9}.
+If you want to use another version of Python, you should define the environment variable `SCALAPY_PYTHON_LIBRARY`

 ```shell
 python --version
 # Python 3.8.6